josefadamcik/SofleKeyboard/docs/build_guide.md

 - **2 PCBs** (see [sourcing][sourcing])
 - **2 top plates**, **2 bottom plates** for a sandvich-case build. (see [sourcing][sourcing])
 - **58 keyboard switch sockets by Kailh**.
-The PCB supports either sockets for traditional MX switches or sockets for Kailh Choc switches (low profile mechanical switches).
-They are available on Aliexpress, KBDFans and others. **Update: Please see a disclaimer for Kailh Choc switches**
+The PCB supports either sockets for traditional MX switches or sockets for Kailh Choc switches. **Note that version 2 supports only MX.** They are available on Aliexpress, KBDFans and others.
 - **58 keyboard switches** of your preference, either MX or [Kailh Choc][choc].
-Just make sure you have matching sockets for them. **Update: Please see a disclaimer for Kailh Choc switches**
+Just make sure you have matching sockets for them. **Note that version 2 supports only MX**.
 - **58 keycaps**.
 You can use either all in `1u` size but it looks nicer with two `1.5u` for the thumb keys.
 - **58 diodes  1N4148W**.
 They are surface mount diodes in SOD123 package.
 - **2 TRRS connectors**.
 The same type which is used for Corne, Lily58 etc. Technically even TRS should work[^1] if you stick to (default) serial communication.